AnushaKondra/Todo/README.md

 # Todo
-Todo application to add, mark, delete tasks using html, css and javascript
+Todo application to add, mark, delete tasks using html, css and javascript using localStorage to sustain state even after refreshing